oddbird/css-sandbox/src/toggles/explainer.md

 {% warn 'ToDo' %}
 Need to define what it means
-to 'become activatable' --
+to 'become activatable'.
-including how that relates to future gestures, beyond simple click/keyboard activation.
+By default, the host language (such as HTML) can provide a basic definition.
+In future iterations (level 2 of the spec), we might also want to consider more explicit options such as gestures and scroll-triggers, beyond simple click/keyboard activation defined in HTML.
 {% endwarn %}

 The `toggle-trigger` property can be set to `none`,